 Executive Summary President Clinton’s newly proposed budget plans on a steadily growing series of budget surpluses over at least the next ten years.
-To ensure the surpluses, the Administration plans to hold the line on most types of federal spending while increasing the current record peacetime level of federal taxation.
+To ensure the surpluses, the Administration has proposed a number of new spending programs and tax cuts but spends relatively little on these proposals.

 Was this page helpful to you?

 The Tax Foundation works hard to provide insightful tax policy analysis.
 Our work depends on support from members of the public like you.
 Would you consider contributing to our work?Contribute to the Tax Foundation